VIII · Implementation Partners

 Index Governance Board

-WEF sits on the cost-of-non-service index governance board as an integrity guarantor — not as a validator.
+WEF sits on the market intelligence index governance board as an integrity guarantor — not as a validator.
 Keeps the index non-captured by any single actor.

 ASK · 05